alrochas1/alrochas1/README.md

 # About Me:

-Electronic Engineer specialized in robotics and autonomous systems.
+Electronics Engineer specialized in embedded software, navigation and autonomous systems.

 Currently working as an Embedded Software Engineer at GMV.
 Former employee at Universidad Complutense de Madrid (UCM).